 People who have entered into a partnership with one another are independently termed as ‘partners’ and comprehensively termed as ‘firm’.
 The name under which the trade is carried is called the ‘name of the firm’.
-A partnership enterprise has no distinct legal entity, apart from the partners comprising it.
+A partnership enterprise has no distinct legal entity apart from the partners comprising it.

-- Two or More Persons: In order to manifest a partnership, there should be at least two persons possessing a common goal.
-To put it in other words, the minimal number of partners in an enterprise can be 2.
+Two or more persons: In order to manifest a partnership, there should be at least two persons possessing a common goal.
+To put it in other words, the minimal number of partners in an enterprise can be two.
 However, there is a constraint on their maximum number of people.

 Such an agreement is in the written form.
 An oral agreement is evenhandedly legitimate.
 In order to avoid controversies, it is always good if the partners have a copy of the written agreement.

-Also Read: Advantages of Partnership
+Also read: Advantages of Partnership

 This concept explains in detail about the Nature of Partnership for the class 12 students.
 To know more, stay tuned to our website.